GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 06/README.md

 ### Example Game: Brainiac

 0. Chapter 8 on 2003 CD.
 The program files are also on Chapter 6 2004 CD.
-1. modernized code...

-Is this the final version?
-Probably, but maybe not.
-Depends on later game code that is updated from the original.

-Possible updated version(s), use GDI+ and/or DirectX.
-DX input control is different than the Win32 methods.

 ### Notes